With cyber threats evolving at an unprecedented rate, testing your organisation’s ability to prevent, detect and respond to attacks is vital.

 Why choose Redscan for red teaming?

-Redscan’s CREST accredited team of red teaming experts have a deep knowledge of information security and can help to ensure that any exercise is realistic is possible yet performed to the highest technical and legal standards.
+Redscan’s CREST accredited team of red teaming experts have a deep knowledge of data security and can help to ensure that any exercise is realistic is possible, but also performed to the highest technical and legal standards.

 By adopting the mindset of the adversary, utilising the latest blackhat tools and providing in-depth analysis and complete post-test care, Redscan’s dedicated professionals can help organisations of all sizes make significant improvements to their cyber security.
 Our engagements have a 100% success rate.